angular/angular/aio/content/guide/animations.md

 # Introduction to Angular animations

 Animation provides the illusion of motion: HTML elements change styling over time.
 Well-designed animations can make your application more fun and easier to use, but they aren't just cosmetic.
-Animations can improve your app and user experience in a number of ways:
+Animations can improve your application and user experience in a number of ways:

 * Without animations, web page transitions can seem abrupt and jarring.